Makko.ai Glossary

 Animation State

-A named animation condition (idle, run, attack, etc.).
+A named animation condition such as idle, run, or attack, controlled by a state machine.

 State Machine

-A system that switches behaviors or animations based on conditions.
+A system that switches character behaviors or animations based on defined conditions.

 Fallback Animation

-An animation used when a required state is missing.
+An animation used when a required animation state is missing or unavailable.

 Game Systems